felias-fogg/RescueAVR/docs/manual.md

 When this is put to work in reality, it can look as follows.
 Check the wiring twice before applying the external power.
 If 12 volt is applied to a pin that is not the RESET pin, the chip may easily die.
 ![Photo](../pics/breadboard.jpg)

-After you make all the connections (and double-check them!), open the Arduino monitor window, switch to 19200 baud, switch on the external power supply, and reset on the Arduino UNO.
+After you have made all the connections (and double-checked them!), open the Arduino monitor window, switch to 19200 baud, switch on the external power supply, and press the reset button of the Arduino UNO.
 You are now in interactive rescue mode and can do many things (see below).

 ### Using RescueAVR with a RescueAVR Shield